 Measure T was approved by the voters in 2012 and became operative in 2018.
 It provides roughly \$20 million per year for local streets and road rehabilitation.
-The funds are distributed on a fixed percentage to the six jurisdictions, 1% to NVTA for administration, and \$70,000 a year, adjusted for inflation, for audits and other costs associated with the work performed by the Independent Taxpayer Oversight Committee (ITOC), an independent body that validates Measure T projects and agency performance.
+The funds are distributed on a fixed percentage to the six jurisdictions, 1% to NVTA for administration, and \$70,000 a year, adjusted for inflation, for audits and other costs associated with the work performed by the Independent Taxpayer Oversight Committee (ITOC).
+ITOC is an independent body that validates Measure T projects and agency performance.
 The measure also includes a Maintenance of Effort (MOE) requirement and a provision where the city/county jurisdictions and NVTA collectively commit to expend 6.67% of the value of Measure T revenue generations in other qualified funding (i.e. not Measure T) on Class 1 separated pedestrian/bicycle facilities.

-Staff was prompted to consider changes to the measure for several reasons.
+Staff has been mulling over changes to the measure for several reasons.
 The primary reason is that the existing Measure does not allow for bonding, and consequently, the jurisdictions are not making the necessary progress on local street and road deferred maintenance.
 Staff has dubbed this effort "Measure X".
-The Board Retreat is titled "Solving for X".

 Staff convened a small working group comprised of the public works directors for each jurisdiction, the executive director of the bicycle coalition, and the chair of the ITOC to review potential changes to the 1⁄2 sales tax measure.
 The group has reviewed a plethora of financial analyses showing revenue generations under various scenarios, including bonding, extending, and increasing the measure.
-The group also discussed potential highway, transit, and bicycle/pedestrian projects - in addition to the current local street and road eligibility and formula.
+The group also discussed potential highway, transit, and bicycle/pedestrian projects that could be funded by the measure in addition to the current local street and road eligibility and formula.
 This information was used to create a voter poll, and working with a consultant team, a poll was disseminated to Napa County voters in May 2021.
-The polling data will be presented at the Board Retreat by the consultant team.
+The polling data will be presented by the consulting team at the Board Retreat by the consultant team.